Advocacy & Legislation

-Click here to see all of California State PTA’s (and National PTA’s) Action Alerts on our Take Action page.
+- TAKE ACTION!
+Click here to see all of California State PTA’s (and National PTA’s) Action Alerts

 Remember, when speaking to legislators, you can speak as a PTA representative or as a parent.
 If you want to speak as a PTA representative, you can speak to any position that PTA has officially taken at the State Level.
 However, you should always get approval from your exec board and association first.
 This helps to ensure you don't falsely represent the PTA.
 If you speak to a legislator as a parent, then you can absolutely discuss matters that are not officially PTA positions.